by Texas Homesteader

-- I know her Broody-Buster pen needed to be kept somewhere bright as those conditions are less conducive to her being broody.
+- I know her Broody-Buster pen needed to be kept somewhere bright as those conditions are less comfortable to her being broody.
 The porch gets shade during the hot part of the day, but it’s plenty bright.

 - She will be staying on our hard cement patio (with paper laid down first of course) which will make it slightly more uncomfortable for her.
 I would have loved to follow Kathy’s advice and elevate the cage so air could circulate to keep her belly & chest cool.
-But the grid on the bottom of this dog crate was very open and we didn’t have any extra chicken wire to reinforce it.
+But the grid on the bottom of this dog crate was very open and we didn’t have any extra welded wire fencing to reinforce it.
 This setup will just have to do.

 Our Brood Buster Setup

 Here’s how it worked for us: We put a couple of feed sacks beneath the crate to catch droppings.
 We still had a small chick waterer from when we raised day-old chicks last year.

 I’m fortunate that she doesn’t get aggressive even though she’s broody.
-I understand aggression is pretty standard for broody hens.
-That would have made this part more uncomfortable for both of us.
+From what I understand aggression is pretty standard for broody hens.
+That would have made this part more uncomfortable for both of us!

 Once she was in the Broody-Buster she was pretty irritated, clucking away and pacing the cage.
 She became more & more uncomfortable the longer she stayed locked in that cage, looking around for a way to get out and pacing constantly.

-But what about Bailey’s interactions?
+What about Bailey’s interactions?
 She was keenly interested in the hen at first.
 The interest had her going around the cage with some excitement and sniffing at the crate, even yipping at the hen from time to time.